cybertec-postgresql/CYBERTEC-pg-container/Readme.md

 # CYBERTEC-OS-Container: PostgreSQL-HA-Cluster based on Rocky-Linux

 <p>CYBERTEC-OS-Container is a Docker suite that combines PostgreSQL, Patroni and etcd to create HA-PostgreSQL clusters based on containers.
-This suite is also the imagebase for the CYBERTEC-OS operator.</p>
+This suite is also the imagebase for the CYBERTEC-pg-operator(cpo).</p>

 ## Documentation